Outburn-IL/fume-community/README.md

 For breaking changes in the next major refactor, see [migration guide](docs/migration-guide.md).

+For the complete public server endpoints, see [HTTP API](docs/http-api.md).

 For further documentation & examples you can watch our [video tutorials](https://youtube.com/playlist?list=PL44ht-s6WWPfgVNkibzMj_UB-ex41rl49).

 ---